WaltonMcD/Ansible/README.md

 To run a playbook with a provided inventory file you will do so using the -i flag.

 `ansible-playbook -i <INVENTORY FILE> <YAML FILE>`

+If any of you plays fail to execute on a specific host, in example due to reachability then a playbook-name.retry file will be generated if RETRY_FILES_ENABLED is set to True.
+This file can be specified if re-running the playbook with the --limit flag to reattempt your plays on only the host which have failed.

+`ansible-playbook <YAML FILE> --limit <RETRY FILE>`